eclipse-zenoh/zenoh-c/README.md

 ## How to install it

 The Eclipse zenoh-c library is available as **Debian** or **RPM** packages in the [Eclipse zenoh download area](https://download.eclipse.org/zenoh/zenoh-c/).
 Those packages are built using manylinux2010 x86-32 and x86-64 to be compatible with most of the Linux platforms.
+There are 2 kind of packages:

+ - **libzenohc**: only contains the library file (.so)
+ - **libzenohc-dev**: contains the zenoh-c header files for development.
+Depends on *libzenohc* package

 For other platforms, you will need to clone and build the sources.